 Our analysis of the residential mortgage loans is based on the specific adjustments defined for Finland under our global RMBS criteria (see "Global Methodology And Assumptions: Assessing Pools Of Residential Loans," published on Jan.
 25, 2019).
-Our analysis of the housing association loans is based under our commercial real estate criteria (CRE criteria; see "Methodology And Assumptions: Analyzing European Commercial Real Estate Collateral In European Covered Bonds," published on March 31, 2015).
+Our analysis of the housing company loans is based under our commercial real estate criteria (CRE criteria; see "Methodology And Assumptions: Analyzing European Commercial Real Estate Collateral In European Covered Bonds," published on March 31, 2015).

-We performed our analysis using loan-by-loan data provided by Hypo as of Aug.
-15, 2022, and projected asset and liability cash flows provided by Hypo as of Nov.
-11, 2022.
+We performed our analysis using loan-by-loan data and projected asset and liability cash flows provided by Hypo as of June 2024.